shashank34/shashank.github.io/_source/blog/_posts/2020-06-17-create-instance-aws.md

 <span>image 5.7: Select Key Pair or create one.</span>
 </div>

-If you select the option: **cyou will have to give a name to this key pair <small> image 5.7.1 </small> , and then click the **Download Key Pair**, button , save this file on your computer and later change the permissions of that file to only reading.
+If you select the option: **you will have to give a name to this key pair** <small> image 5.7.1 </small> , and then click the **Download Key Pair**, button , save this file on your computer and later change the permissions of that file to only reading.

 <div class="img-wrap text-center">
 <img src="/images/aws/step-7.1.png" alt="" class="img-thumbnail" width="400">